Meet our executives and find out what each role entails.

 Current Program Evaluation Coordinator: Sarah-Lena Grogg

 Promotions and Outreach Coordinator

-Responsible for the promotion of PSC on campus at McGill.
-Our Promotions and Outreach Coordinator manages a team of 6-8 Promo Team members who actively promote our services on campus through social media, events, and general outreach.
-If you’d like to collaborate with PSC, feel free to reach out!
+Responsible for the promotion of the Peer Support Centre on campus at McGill through social media, collaborations with other clubs and services, promotional events and activities, and general outreach.
+Our Promotions and Outreach Coordinator manages a team of six dedicated and talented Promotions Team volunteers.
+If you’d like to collaborate with the Peer Support Centre, feel free to reach out!